2017 Street Rehabilitation

 - Watermain improvements to replace selected fire hydrants and valves.

-All construction activities of this proposed improvement project would be done under a publicly bid contract by a private contractor.
-The City Engineering Department would administer the contract and provide the engineering services except for the preliminary soil engineering and material testing.
+All construction activities of this proposed improvement project will be done under a publicly bid contract by a private contractor.
+The City Engineering Department will administer the contract and provide the engineering services except for the preliminary soil engineering and material testing.

 The City of New Brighton has jurisdiction over about 70 miles of streets.
 The majority of New Brighton’s streets were constructed during the period from about 1955 to about 1970 when New Brighton experienced its’ peak growth.
 The practical life of the street surfacing on the New Brighton streets has been found to be about 25 to 30 years.
 At this point, maintenance and repair is no longer adequate to sustain the street surfacing in an acceptable condition and street rehabilitation, consisting of the replacement of the street base and bituminous surfacing, and concrete curb repair is needed.
 The City of New Brighton began a street rehabilitation program in the early 1980s.
 Based on the practical street surface life of 25 to 30 years, the rehabilitation programs needs to be funded at a rate of about 2.3 miles per year, (70 total miles/30 year life = 2.3 miles per year).